urbyone/linuxlab/README.md

 ## 1. Project Overview
 The goal of this project is to improve on the basics of deploying and administering linux virtual machines in the Azure Cloud.

-The lab scenario is based on the **[Guided Project from Microsoft Learn](https://learn.microsoft.com/en-gb/training/modules/guided-project-deploy-administer-linux-virtual-machines-azure/),** but expands on these concepts for real world scenarios.
+The lab scenario is based on the **[Guided Project from Microsoft Learn](https://learn.microsoft.com/en-gb/training/modules/guided-project-deploy-administer-linux-virtual-machines-azure/),** but expands on these concepts for real world scenarios such as deploying with Terraform and applying the governance requirements.

 ### 1.1 Project Scenario
 As in the guided project, you have been asked to create a web server for a new ecommerce website.
 You want to explore how to create Linux virtual machines using Azure.

 You are also interested in using SSH to securely connect to the virtual machine.
 You will want to install the latest OS updates and the Nginx web server.

-**ADDITIONALLY** the service will.... the servier should...
+**ADDITIONALLY**
+*
+*
+*

 ### 1.2 Project Objectives
 - Create an SSH key pair and set the required permissions